illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Illinois Marriage Records

 Illinois marriage records are vital records that contain information concerning a couple’s legal union or marriage within the state’s jurisdiction.
-While details included within these records may vary depending on the record type or issuing custodian, a typical marriage record in Illinois may contain:
+While details included within these records may vary depending on the record type or issuing custodian, a typical marriage record in Illinois may contain the following information:

 • The couple’s names